-- Plan Ceibal and Portal Uruguay Educa how systematic building of national OER repositories can help as a response to emergency remote education - RedREA (OER Network) how to ensure the continued creation of open resources that feed national repositories

-Story from Brazil:

-- Mobile Apps in Education - teachers widely open to mobile communication with students a) Resources, institutions and infrastructure built on the Open Education model provide resilience to educational systems.
+- Plan Ceibal and Portal Uruguay Educa how systematic building of national OER repositories can help as a response to emergency remote education - RedREA (OER Network) how to ensure the continued creation of open resources that feed national repositories Story from Brazil: - Mobile Apps in Education teachers widely open to mobile communication with students technologies available to them.
+These networks created and shared teaching resources, and provided teachers with mutual support.